-The three equity incentive plans described in this section are our 2017 Plan, our 2020 Plan and our 2020 Employee Stock Purchase Plan, or 2020 ESPP.
+The four equity incentive plans described in this section are our 2017 Plan, our 2020 Plan, our 2020 Employee Stock Purchase Plan, or the 2020 ESPP, and our 2023 Inducement Plan.
 Prior to our initial public offering, we granted awards to eligible participants under our 2017 Plan.
 Following the closing of our initial public offering, we have granted awards to eligible participants under the 2020 Plan.
+We have also made inducement awards under the 2023 Inducement Plan to certain new hires.